The States That Are Most Reliant on Federal Aid

 Federal Dependency Rankings by State

-To find the states in the U.S. that were most dependent on the federal government in 2024, MoneyGeek analyzed the return on taxes sent to the federal government and the percent of each state’s revenue provided by the federal government.
+MoneyGeek identified the states most dependent on federal funding in 2024 by analyzing the return on taxes sent to Washington and the percentage of state revenue from federal sources.
 We also compared states by political affiliation and per capita GDP to learn more about the factors that contribute to federal dependency.

 State Federal Dependency Ranking